What is the concentrated label?

 - Concentration ratio 2.70: the single biggest winning event was 2.7 times the net result, meaning everything else netted negative.

-The flag fires and overrides everything above it.
-A reader who saw only the board position would call this wallet elite; the resolved record says its result is one event.
-In the same scan, 15 of the 35 testable wallets were flagged the same way, which is a large part of why raw profit leaderboards mislead.
+A reader who saw only the board position would call this wallet elite.
+The resolved record says two things instead: the interval includes zero, so the edge is not separable from chance, and the concentrated style attaches because the result is one event.
+(The frozen 2026-06-09 scan predates the 2026-07-15 reframe, so its artifact reported this row as too concentrated to read; the numbers are unchanged.)
+In the same scan, 15 of the 35 testable wallets crossed the same threshold, which is a large part of why raw profit leaderboards mislead.

-The insufficient state (fewer than 30 resolved positions) is a sample-size problem: resolve more positions and the read becomes possible.
-The concentration flag is a composition problem: the record IS the one event, and adding small positions around it does not change what made the number.
-A flagged wallet whose dominant event ages out of the record, or whose subsequent record grows large enough that no single event is 60 percent of the net, can lose the flag, but volume alone does not clear it.
-Concentration can also mask gamed activity, which is another reason the flag is read as a hard demotion rather than a footnote.
+The insufficient state (fewer than 30 resolved positions, or fewer than 20 independent resolved events) is a sample-size problem: resolve more independent positions and the read becomes possible.
+The concentrated label is a composition fact: the record IS the one event, and adding small positions around it does not change what made the number.
+The label drops only when the composition changes, when no single event is 60 percent of the net.
+The sufficiency guardrail that used to ride on this threshold now lives in the independent-event-cluster floor: an interval computed on fewer than 20 independent events is capped at insufficient, whatever the point estimate, and that floor fails closed.
+Concentration can also mask gamed activity, which is why the label's caveat is mandatory rather than a footnote.

-Flagged is not an accusation and not a verdict of no skill.
-A genuinely skilled trader who concentrated once, correctly, will read as flagged until the rest of the record can stand on its own.
-The flag states a fact about composition: this figure cannot be separated from one outcome.
+Concentrated is not an accusation and not a verdict of no skill.
+A genuinely skilled trader who concentrated once, correctly, keeps whatever verdict the gates produce, with the label and its caveat attached so nobody reads the dollar figure as a repeatable average.
+The label states a fact about composition: the dollar outcome rode on one outcome.
 The frozen wording lives in the lexicon, and the threshold is documented on the methodology page.

 Check a wallet's concentration

-Paste any Polymarket wallet address at the analyzer to see its concentration read alongside the realized entry edge, interval, and four-state verdict.
-Free, no signup, public on-chain data only.
+Paste any Polymarket wallet address at the analyzer to see its concentration share alongside the realized entry edge, interval, verdict, and style labels.
+Free, no signup, Polymarket public data only.

 Convexly publishes new methodology research roughly every 6-8 weeks plus the /learn series on a rolling cadence.
 Get the next paper in your inbox when it ships: